-- Never try to skip the meals.
+- Never try to skip meals.

 - Eat daily at a particular time to obtain a stable blood sugar level for the whole day.

-- Eat on a uniform interval.
+- Eat at a uniform interval.

-As per the dietary guidelines of chronic kidney disease treatment in Ayurveda, there should be 3 to 6 servings of the carbohydrates in the meals.
+As per the dietary guidelines of chronic kidney disease treatment in Ayurveda, there should be 3 to 6 servings of carbohydrates in the meals.
 Consult the dietitian to know the best proportion.
 Besides, 15 grams should be consumed per serving, 30 grams per two servings, and so on (it is how the servings should be divided depending upon the content of carbohydrate in the meal in grams).
 It should be done necessarily to obtain the best and quickest results out of the Ayurvedic medicine for chronic kidney disease.